 Your pup needs to be fed good quality, nourishing, balanced, and healthy food.
 Consult your vet and get a diet chart for your puppy; follow the vet’s instructions on meal size and gaps.

 Please supervise your pet pup, so they don’t go haywire and munch on harmful stuff in the surroundings.
 You may have a treat or two in your pocket so your puppy can have them when hungry, which usually happens on long strolls.
-So, carry a water bottle and a few treats.
+So, carry a water bottle and a few Dog Treats.

 Talk to your vet about preventive medications for flea/tick issues.
 Having your pup protected is one way to counter the potential adverse effects just in case they swallowed parasites along with mud.